gnss-sdr/geniuss-place/_posts/2019-02-02-google-summer-code-2019-ideas-list.md

 ### Description:

-Objective by the end of the summer: To provide a working implementation of a GNSS receiver working with Beidou B1C signals, delivering an on-the-fly navigation solution (that is, computation of position, velocity and time of the user’s receiver).
+Objective by the end of the summer: To provide a working implementation of a GNSS receiver working with Beidou B1C signals, delivering an on-the-fly navigation solution (that is, computation of position, velocity and time of the user's receiver).

  * Implementation of acquisition and tracking algorithms for Beidou B1C signals, following the examples already implemented for other GNSS signals.
 This would facilitate research on multi-constellation, multi-frequency receivers (e.g., GPS + Galileo + Beidou) working with real signals.
  * Demodulation of the navigation message, opening the door to open innovation in multi-constellation receivers and addressing topics such as integrity, reliability, robustness, enhanced coverage, and high-accuracy positioning.